irisapp/iris-website/README.md

 ---
 For any questions, feel free to email hello@getiris.co<br>
-©2015.
-Iris App.
+©2016.
+Iris.
 All Rights Reserved.